GeotrekCE/Geotrek-rando-v3/docs/customization.md

     - `shouldDisplayText`: `true` to display the text on above the asset, `false` to hide it.

 - `footer.json` to define social networks (`facebook`, `twitter`, `youtube`, `instagram` or `fallback)` and links (based on translation labels) in footer (see example in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/footer.json)
-- `filter.json` to define filters to display, their order and values (see example in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/filter.json).
-If you remove some of the filters in this file, they will not be displayed.
-If you want to override one filter, you have to list all others, otherwise they will not be displayed
+- `filter.json` to define filters to hide, their order and values (see example in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/filter.json).
+If you want to hide some of the filter, you have to override their properties with `"display": false`
 - `map.json` to define basemaps URL and attributions, center (y, x), default and max zoom level (see example in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/map.json).

   - You can also update the map layers.
 There are two map layers available: